samkennerly/suneku/README.md

 ## import sunekutools

-See the [sunekutools](https://github.com/samkennerly/suneku/tree/master/sunekutools) folder for a description of this package.
+This custom Python package comes pre-installed with every suneku lab.
+See the [sunekutools](https://github.com/samkennerly/suneku/tree/master/sunekutools) folder for details.

 ## maintaining and customizing your lab(s)